 17. Table decor for events

-You can decorate mason jars in hundreds of ways, and you can use them for decor for different events, such as:
+You can decorate glass jars in hundreds of ways, and you can use them for decor for different events, such as:

 - holiday parties

 Just get creative and find a lot of ideas and inspiration on Pinterest!

 Glass jar lamps can be a super fun DIY project.
 It is ideal for both indoor and outdoor decoration.
 You can hang them anywhere, such as terraces, gardens, bedrooms, etc.

 They can be great for parties, weddings, Christmas, and an idea for a cool gift.

 In case you want to try it, WikiHow is having a great illustrative tutorial on how to make glass jar lamps.